AlexHarker/FrameLib/FrameLib_PD_Objects/PD_TO_DO.md

 - All (165 out of 165) framelib objects get built to a single library files
 - Realtime operation and non-realtime operation is supported
-- There are some key issues to note below which I'm working through

-To build you should be able to run make on this directory and then copy framelib_pd.d_fat and set it to load on startup
+To build you should be able to run make on this directory and then copy /build/framelib_pd.* and set it to load on startup

-Building works on apple and finishes on linux (although I've not confirmed that my settings are correct as I'm building online for that).
-I'm not sure if there should be a VS project for windows or that should also be done via make, and if the latter how to do that.

 - I've started a test folder at Testing/02\_PD with a few simple demos